TheCheeseMeister/FastDDSChat/README.md

 foo@bar:~$ choco install openssl
 ```

+May set off antivirus, in that case allow it.

 Source files for building this app can be found in the folder FastDDS-Chat-Source or in the original repo [here.](https://github.com/TheCheeseMeister/FastDDS-Chat)